jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 Henceforth, unless mentioned otherwise, "HOL" just means HOL+Infinity+Choice.
 This means HOL is not an ideal foundation of mathematics pertaining to logicism a la Russell, as it contains *substantial* axioms, namely Infinity and Choice and is not pure logic.
+(Interestingly, Lawrence Paulson mentions this in his paper arXiv 1804.07860.)

 Note: to ensure that Choice can be implemented simply as `SOME t`, we typically demand all types in HOL to be non-empty.
-This does not hinder our attempt to construct a model of MAC in a model of HOL, as what is conceived as an empty set in the model of MAC is the equivalence class of a predicate that always returns `false`.
+This does not hinder our attempt to construct a model of MAC in a model of HOL, as what is conceived as an empty set in the model of MAC is the equivalence class of a predicate that always returns `false`, which is not of an atomic type $a$ but of type $a \to \mathsf{bool}$.

 ## Why MAC, then?